jenkinsci/declarative-pipeline-migration-assistant-plugin/README.md

-## To Declarative Converter Plugin
+## Declarative Pipeline Migration Assistant
 This project can convert freestyle projects to declarative pipeline.
 There is two modules in the project:
 - The API (the base of extension points to convert different parts of freestyle project)